CumulusNetworks/docs/content/nvue-reference/Show-Commands/System-Config.md

 ## <h>nv show system config auto-save</h>

-Shows if configuration auto save is on or off.
+Shows if configuration auto save is enabled.

-If auto save is off when you run the `nv config apply` command to apply a configuration setting, NVUE applies the pending configuration to become the applied configuration but does not update the startup configuration file (`/etc/nvue.d/startup.yaml`).
+If auto save is disabled when you run the `nv config apply` command to apply a configuration setting, NVUE applies the pending configuration to become the applied configuration but does not update the startup configuration file (`/etc/nvue.d/startup.yaml`).
 To save the applied configuration to the startup configuration so that the changes persist after the reboot, you must run the `nv config save` command.

-If auto save is on when you run the `nv config apply` command, NVUE saves the configuration to the startup configuration automatically when you run `nv config apply` so that you do not have to run the `nv config save` command.
+If auto save is enabled when you run the `nv config apply` command, NVUE saves the configuration to the startup configuration automatically when you run `nv config apply` so that you do not have to run the `nv config save` command.

-- In Cumulus Linux 5.9 and later, auto save is on by default.
+- In Cumulus Linux 5.9 and later, auto save is enabled by default.
-- In Cumulus Linux 5.8 and earlier, auto save is off by default.
+- In Cumulus Linux 5.8 and earlier, auto save is disabled by default.

 ### Version History